nicholasadamou/down-to-network/README.md

 ## 🧐 Problem Statement

-Many of my co-workers at IBM have mentioned how difficult it is to meet talented individuals outside of their respective teams.
+Many of our co-workers at IBM have mentioned how difficult it is to meet talented individuals outside of their respective teams.

 ## 💡 Idea / Solution